 (Can you guess on what day I created this?)

 Next up is new features in the point releases.
 The big one in v6.1 is the ability to control the databases that SQL Prompt will load suggestions for.
-If you are in a small database, and in your query you use three-part naming to specify the database an object is in, SQL Prompt will load that database.
+If you are in a small database, and in your query, you use three-part naming to specify the database an object is in, SQL Prompt will load that database.
 While it’s loading, you have to wait.
 If it happens to be that database (you know, the one where every customer has their own table and set of procedures, and you have 250,000 customers), this can take a while.
 And take a serious hit on the memory on your workstation.
 So you can exclude this database from getting suggestions for, and live happily ever after.
 (Or until Red-Gate figures out how to use a memory-optimized table to hold all of this information.)

-The big new feature in v6.2 if phrase completion.
+The big new feature in v6.2 is phrase completion.
 In previous versions of SQL Prompt, you would be prompted for keywords one at a time.
 (Sounds like a cursor… row-by-agonizing-row.)
 But there are places where when you use the first word, you will always use the second word.
 I’m thinking of “FOREIGN KEY” right now – the only place you ever use “FOREIGN”, you will also use “KEY”.
 Selecting them together is just another speed enhancement in writing your code (which is what SQL Prompt is all about in the first place!).
 The example that Red-Gate gives using “PRIMARY KEY” isn’t so clear cut – there are places where you will use “PRIMARY” without “KEY”, like when specifying filegroups.
 However, in the correct context, the phrase is also valid.
 Since it has already figured out the valid keywords for the current context, then phrase completion is, IMO, what should have been there in the first place.
 (I have to admit that I requested this feature – only to find out that they were already working on it!)

 A quick table of the SQL Prompt release notes: